Creating custom engines

 To be specific, we will in the following show the steps needed to create a new MD engine using the Leapfrog scheme [1]:

-\mathbf{r} (t + \Delta t) &= \mathbf{r} (t) + \mathbf{v} (t) \Delta t + \tfrac{1}{2}
+\[\begin{split}\mathbf{r} (t + \Delta t) &= \mathbf{r} (t) + \mathbf{v} (t) \Delta t + \tfrac{1}{2} \mathbf{a} (t) \Delta t^2 \\ \mathbf{v} (t + \Delta t) &= \mathbf{v} (t) + \tfrac{1}{2} \left[\mathbf{a} (t) + \mathbf{a} (t+\Delta t) \right] \Delta t\end{split}\]

-where \mathbf{r} are the positions, \mathbf{v} the velocities, \mathbf{a} the accelerations, \Delta t the time step and t is the current time.
+where \(\mathbf{r}\) are the positions, \(\mathbf{v}\) the velocities, \(\mathbf{a}\) the accelerations, \(\Delta t\) the time step and \(t\) is the current time.

 Step 1 and 2: Sub-classing MDEngine